abdealimak/Maze-Solver/README.md

 # Maze-Solver
-applications of dfs, bfs and a* algos
+application of dfs, bfs and a* algos